 On April 3, 1942, the Japanese launched an attack supported by artillery and aircraft.
 A large force of Japanese troops came over Mount Samat and descended down the south face of the volcano.
 This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.
 On April 7, the 57th Infantry, Philippine Scouts, supported by tanks, attempted to restore the line, but Japanese infiltrators prevented this from happening.
 During this action, one tank was knocked out but the remaining tanks successfully withdrew.
 C Company, 194th, was attached to the 192nd and had only seven tanks left.

 It was at this time James and other members of his battalion made the decision to try to reach Corregidor.
 On Corregidor, he was assigned to the 4th Marines to guard against a Japanese attack.
+It is known that a number of tankers were assigned to defend Skipper Hill which faced Bataan.
+Since they face the peninsula, the position was shelled daily.
 On May 6, the Japanese launched an attack to take the island.
 When Gen Wainwright saw it was hopeless he surrendered his troops.
-The POWs who surrendered on Corregidor were held on the island for two weeks before they were taken by barge to an offshore area close to Manila.
-The POWs were forced to jump into the water and swim to shore.
-Once on shore, they were put to work rebuilding a dock.
+The POWs who surrendered on Corregidor were held on the island for two weeks before they were loaded onto barges and taken to a point off Luzon where they had to jump into the water and swim to shore.
+Once on shore, they were taken to a pier where they filled craters from bombs with rocks.
+When they were finished they formed 100 men detachments and ordered them to march.
+They feared the same thing was in store for them that had happened on the march out of Bataan.
+They were surprised when they marched at a reasonable pace and were given breaks.
+They marched to Bilibid Prison.

 It was at this time that his parents received a letter from the War Department in late May.